Samsung/ONE/docs/howto/how-to-use-nnfw-api.md

-# How to use NNFW API
+# How to Use NNFW API

 ## Prepare nnpackage